 “Question the beauty of the earth, question the beauty of the sea, question the beauty of the air, amply spread around everywhere, question the beauty of the sky, question the serried ranks of the stars, question the sun making the day glorious with its bright beams, question the moon tempering the darkness of the following night with its shining rays, question the animals that move in the waters, that amble about on dry land, that fly in the air; their souls hidden, their bodies evident; the visible bodies needing to be controlled, the invisible souls controlling them; question all these things.
 They all answer you, ‘Here we are, look ; we’re beautiful.'”

 This is what art discovers and reveals about the tangible world.
 Beauty understood in this way is less a quality, or attribute, than it is revelation, clarity, truth.
 Seeing beauty reveals the truth of a thing as much as, perhaps more than, any other enquiry.

 Which is why I like time in my Art.
 It takes time to ask a question.
 And you have to wait to get an answer.
 This is a theme that I see clearly in many of my favourite artworks of the past and present.
 Still, observational, contemplative paintings are it’s hallmark.
 A stark beauty is there.
 And despite the apparent absence of narrative and intellectual purpose, meaning is there, because time is the catalyst in the formula, and time is there.

 T.S.
 Eliot had this to say about the moment of creation in Genesis: “for without the meaning there is no time, and that moment of time gave the meaning.”

 There is no beauty without meaning, because beauty is meaningful.
-There is a type of art that trades in beauty but denies meaning.
+There is a type of art that trades in beauty but withholds truth.
 That would be kitsch.
 For fear of this stealthy assassin of meaning whole generations of artists have abandoned beauty, and looked for meaning in it’s absence.
-But there is no meaning without beauty, because meaning is beautiful!
+But there is no meaning without beauty, because truth is beautiful!